Creckle/RetailMacro/README.md

 # RetailMacro

 ##DISCLAIMER
-RetailMacro is currently in alpha state, and far from bugree.
+RetailMacro is currently in alpha state and far from bugree.
 If you find a bug or if some command doesnt work as expected please post an issue on github or message me ingame: Creckle on Nostalrius (alliance)